 If a student is interested in a particular skill, such as hand hewing timbers, it can be added to the program.

-Tuition is $1,000 for the one week course and $3,800 for the four week course.
 Accommodation in one of our log cabins is included in the tuition fee.
 Students will be responsible for providing their own meals.
 All of the specialty log builder tools and safety chaps will be provided.